udu-games/UDU_SDK_package/Documentation~/Installation instructions.md

 1. Navigate to the top menu `UDU` > `Create Android Manifest`

 ***Note:***
-*This action creates a Plugin Folder housing the essential Android Manifest.
+*This action creates a Plugin folder housing the essential Android Manifest.
 The Manifest prompts users for permission to access specific data when launching the app for the first time, ensuring your app can utilize the desired functionalities.*

 ***Note:***
 *You can customise the `AndroidManifest` according to your specific needs by editing the `<uses-permission>` lines.
 Add or remove permissions as required for your application.*